jaredpetersen/kafka-connect-redis/docs/demo/SOURCE.md

 # Demo: Kafka Connect Source
 ## Install Connector
 Send a request to the Kafka Connect REST API to configure it to use Kafka Connect Redis.
-We'll be listening to all events in Redis by using the channel `__key*__:*`.
+We'll be listening to all keyspace and keyevent notifications in Redis by using the channel pattern `__key*__:*`.

 ### Avro
 ```bash